absmach/magistrala-docs/docs/kubernetes.md

 By default scale of MQTT adapter, Things, Envoy, Authn and NATS will be set to 3.
 It's recommended that you set this values to number of your nodes in Kubernetes cluster, i.e. `--set defaults.replicaCount=3 --set nats.replicaCount=3`

-### Additional steps to configure Ingress Controller
+### Additional Steps to Configure Ingress Controller
 To send MQTT messages to your host on ports `1883` and `8883` some additional steps are required in configuring NGINX Ingress Controller.

 NGINX Ingress Controller uses ConfigMap to expose TCP services.
 That ConfigMap is included in helm chart in [ingress.yaml](https://github.com/mainflux/devops/blob/master/charts/mainflux/templates/ingress.yaml#L141) file assuming that location of ConfigMap should be `ingress-nginx/tcp-services`.
 If Ingress Controller expects it in some other namespace or with other name you should edit metadata in [ingress.yaml](https://github.com/mainflux/devops/blob/master/charts/mainflux/templates/ingress.yaml#L147).
 This location was set with `--tcp-services-configmap` flag and you can check it in deployment of Ingress Controller or add it there in [args section for nginx-ingress-controller](https://kubernetes.github.io/ingress-nginx/user-guide/cli-arguments/) if it's not already specified.
 This is explained in [NGINX Ingress documentation](https://kubernetes.github.io/ingress-nginx/user-guide/exposing-tcp-udp-services/)